vkvats/vkvats.github.io/_pages/about.md

 Teaching
 ------

-I designed and lead the discussion section of Computer Vision course (B657) at Indiana Univerity in Spring 2022.
+I designed and was the instructor of Computer Vision - paper discussion section (B657) at Indiana University in Spring 2022.
+The course was designed to explore seminal papers about different architectures in recent history of deep-learning and computer vision.
+The course traced the history of development of Convolutional Neural Networks (like, LeNet, Inception, ResNets, DenseNet, ConvMixer, Xception Net, et.), Multi-layer Perceptron based networks (like, MLP Mixer, ResMLP, cycleMLP and S^2 MLP model) and Transformer based Networks for vision application like, Vision Transformer, Deit, Swin Transformer, Local ViT, CvT etc. papers).
+The class met weekly with more than 130 students taking part in discussion.

 [Spring 2022 discussion schedule](https://vkvats.github.io/files/B657-discussion-papers-Spring22.pdf) | [Discussion Slides](https://drive.google.com/drive/folders/1vEXb8_-DZn4HFVfo7bC_Q6CvqAJlRPCB?usp=sharing) | Videos